hmcts/et-pet-et1/app/views/guides/markdown/acas_early_conciliation_exceptions.md

 Interim relief is a special measure where an employment tribunal can make an order for continued employment of a claimant who has has been dismissed pending a full hearing.

-You can only apply for interim relief if you say you’ve been dismissed for certain reasons such as whistleblowing, trade union activities or acting as a workers’ representative.
+You can only apply for interim relief if you claim you’ve been dismissed for certain reasons such as whistleblowing, trade union activities or acting as a workers’ representative.

 The tribunal must receive your claim and application for interim relief within 7 days of your dismissal.